What Do Startups Need to Know About Data Privacy Law?

 Additionally, all states have so-called “little FTC Acts” that prohibit unfair or deceptive business practices.
 Although these state laws are based on the FTC Act, they are often enforced more aggressively by state attorneys general and private litigants and apply to conduct that would not be illegal under the FTC Act.
 Similarly, all states, excluding Alabama and South Dakota, have adopted legislation requiring businesses to notify individuals if their personally identifiable information has been subject to a security breach.

-Finally, if you have international customers, which many commercial websites do, you will need to be aware of international data privacy standards, which may go farther than US law does in restricting your activities.
-For example, the European Union (EU) has taken a comprehensive approach to the protection of data and in some cases prohibits companies from transferring the private data of EU residents to countries that do not have similarly strict standards for data privacy, which includes the US.
+Finally, if you have international customers, which many commercial websites do, you will need to be aware of international data privacy standards, which may go further than US law does in restricting your activities.
+For example, the European Union (EU) has taken a comprehensive approach to the protection of data and, in some cases, prohibits companies from transferring the private data of EU residents to countries that do not have similarly strict standards for data privacy, which includes the US.

 What Happens if You Don’t Comply with Privacy Laws?

 Claims can result in civil damages, penalties, sanctions, and fines.
-Often, the government enforcement actions result in a settlement where the company agrees to pay a sum of money, discontinues or changes a certain aspect of its business operation, or agrees to overhaul its cybersecurity measures.
+Often, government enforcement actions result in a settlement where the company agrees to pay a sum of money, discontinues or changes a certain aspect of its business operation, or overhauls its cybersecurity measures.
 Private litigation can result in similar settlements, but generally, these plaintiffs are looking for compensation for the harm they have experienced.

 Perhaps the most important consequence resulting from a data breach is not legal liability but the sometimes-irreversible reputational damage.
-Small businesses in particular have a difficult time recovering after they are hacked, and a startup company attempting to earn the trust of existing and potential customers or investors will be significantly affected by failing to safeguard its private data or respond properly to a breach.
-As the sophistication of hackers and challenges of data privacy and security continues to grow, it is important to know your legal obligations to protect information.
+Small businesses, in particular, have a difficult time recovering after they are hacked, and a startup company attempting to earn the trust of existing and potential customers or investors will be significantly affected by failing to safeguard its private data or respond properly to a breach.
+As the sophistication of hackers and the challenges of data privacy and security continue to grow, it is important to know your legal obligations to protect information.

 Share your love